layanehenrique/layanehenrique.github.io/README.md

 ### 4. Add Your Files
 - Upload your profile photo and project preview images to the `assets/images/` folder.
 - Upload your CV (e.g., in PDF format) to the `assets/` folder.
-- Create your favicon and add it to the root folder.-->
+- Create your favicon and add it to the root folder.

-Once you commit your changes, your new portfolio website will be live at `https://your-username.github.io` within a few minutes!
+Once you commit your changes, your new portfolio website will be live at `https://your-username.github.io` within a few minutes!-->